mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 * Computers & the web as a truly dynamic medium, with different capabilities than their print predecessors

-For implementation details and the source, check out [the repository on github][githug].
+For the source and a chance to run it for yourself, check out [the repository on github][githug].

 [githug]: https://github.com/mcomella/reader-links